• Skip to main content

 When we meet new kanji characters, we should check their parts in detail to understand their meanings clearly and deeply.
 In many cases, kanji parts tell us a lot about the meanings of the characters they form.
 Actually, here, we could get the better understanding of “hashira” through the detailed kanji check above.

-So far, I’ve explained the definition and meanings of “hashira” together with its kanji character.
+So far, I’ve explained the definition and meanings of “hashira” together with its kanji parts.
 Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “pillar” in Japanese